jackturnbull/vegas/README.md

 At the time of writing ($0.41/GET) you can pull this together for $410.

 Or alternatively if you act as a liquidity provider for the [liquidity mining program](https://medium.com/get-protocol/the-get-liquidity-mining-program-55cc50c4bb7e) contributing 1% of the pool, this will take you 3 months to collect passively without any additional investment of your own.
 1% of 32k GET monthly rewards would result in 320 GET per month.
-After 3 months you'd make 960, and the Uniswap fees you collect during this period would cover the rest.
+After 3 months you'd make 960 GET, and the Uniswap fees you collect during this period would cover the rest.

 ## A week!?
 I doubt it honestly.
 Most of us won’t have either the stamina or the urge.
 The costings cover a week because travelling from Amsterdam to Vegas wouldn't make sense for most for just a weekend.
 We’ll only plan for the above 3 nights together as a group and people can dip in and out as they please.